 After Powell

-US, Senate confirms Warsh as new Fed Chairman: term begins Friday
+US, divided Senate confirms Warsh as new Fed chairman: term begins Friday

 FOTO D'ARCHIVIO: Kevin Warsh, candidato del presidente degli Stati Uniti Donald Trump alla presidenza della Federal Reserve, testimonia durante l'audizione di conferma davanti alla Commissione bancaria del Senato a Capitol Hill, Washington, D.C., Stati Uniti, il 21 aprile 2026.
 REUTERS/Kevin Lamarque/Foto d'archivio REUTERS